Building plan in East Jerusalem approved by local council after being held up until Donald Trump took office in the US.

 The fresh settlements plan “has already caused a significant amount of anger from the Palestinian Authority, which says it flies in the face of UN resolutions,” he added.

 “They also said that it will be the death of the two-state solution.”

-According to media reports, the parents of Jared Kushner – who is Donald Trump’s son-in-law and his senior adviser, have contributed a significant amount of funds to the Beit El settlement bloc.
+According to media reports, the parents of Jared Kushner – Trump’s son-in-law and senior adviser – have contributed a significant amount of funds to the Beit El settlement bloc.

-“We build and continue to build,” Netanyahu wrote on Twitter shortly after Lieberman’s announcement on Tuesday.
+“We build and continue to build,” Netanyahu said on Twitter shortly after Lieberman’s announcement on Tuesday.

-That announcement came shortly after the inauguration of Trump in the US, with Israeli officials saying the permits had been held up until the end of Obama’s administration.
+That announcement came shortly after the inauguration of Trump, with Israeli officials saying the permits had been held up until the end of Obama’s administration.